alexyuriev/zdotfiles/README.md

-x-desktop-rotator              | [Rotates desktop while maintaining pinned windows](bin/x-desktop-rotator.md) extra-non-matching-lines       | Displays the lines in a file that do not have equivalent lines in another file sre-push-to-redis-queue        | Pushes lines of a file into a Redis queue. sre-fail-if-bad-redis-hash-key | Attempts to fetch a specific field of a redis hash and checks returned value.
+x-desktop-rotator              | [Rotates desktop while maintaining pinned windows](bin/x-desktop-rotator.md) extra-non-matching-lines       | Displays the lines in a file that do not have equivalent lines in another file sre-push-to-redis-queue        | Pushes lines of a file into a Redis queue. sre-push-json-to-redis-queue   | Pushes a properly formatted JSON into a Redis queue. sre-fail-if-bad-redis-hash-key | Attempts to fetch a specific field of a redis hash and checks returned value.
 Exits 0 on a match, 1 on error.
 Very useful to ensure that redis is in the right state for async tools manipulating it. sre-validate-dns-record        | Checks a specific name server response for a specific value take_notes                     | A wrapper for taking notes stored in a single text file, entries timestamped.
 Uses ``joe`` text editor.
 Use ``take_notes [<beginning of a note>]``